mongodb/snooty/component-factory-transformer/README.md

 # Component Factory Transformer

 This directory contains the custom SWC plugin that performs the component factory filtering process.
-This plugin uses a list of directive values to determine which components keep within the `src/components/ComponentFactory.js` file.
+This plugin uses a list of directive values to determine which components to keep within the `src/components/ComponentFactory.js` file.

 ## Structure